 Explain that to set SMART goals, you will first determine the appropriate metrics that you’re trying to improve upon.

 How to use our free SMART goals template to create SMART marketing goals for your organization.

 In any industry, establishing goals will provide you with a clear sense of direction, and can act as your strategic roadmap for what you should be focused on during your day-to-day job.

-If you are managing a marketing team, it’s also a great time to set goals for your department and each individual staff member.
-Going through this exercise will keep your team members focused, motivated and accountable for their work.
+If you are managing a marketing team, it’s also imperative that you set goals for your department and each individual staff member.
+Going through this exercise will keep your team members focused, motivated, and accountable for their work.

 In fact, a recent study found that you can become 42% more likely to achieve your goals and dreams simply by writing them down on a regular basis.

 When done poorly, however, goal-setting can also have an undesired negative effect.
 Setting lofty goals like “let’s win a marketing award this year” or “let’s double our leads” can leave your team feeling overwhelmed and confused.

 An easy-to-use, free spreadsheet template with step-by-step instructions.

 That’s where SMART Goals come in.
 SMART stands for Specific, Measurable, Attainable, Relevant, and Time-based.
 This framework keeps marketing goals much easier to digest and aligned with your business’s larger strategic objectives.

 To help you align your marketing efforts with SMART goals, our friends at HubSpot built this easy-to-use marketing planning template, available for free, to download.
 It specifically helps you: